panoptic-labs/docs/docs/faq/faq.md

 <details id="what-is-the-plp-role">
 <summary>What is the passive liquidity provider (PLP) role?
 How is this different from the option seller?</summary>
-The passive liquidity provider (PLP) passively provides fungible liquidity to the Panoptic pool and receives commission fees in return.
+The passive liquidity provider (PLP) supplies fungible liquidity to the Panoptic pool and receives interest payments in return.
 This differs from the liquidity provider (LP) who deploys liquidity in a Uniswap pool and receives swap fees in return.
 The option seller borrows liquidity from the PLP to deploy in a Uniswap pool as an LP.
 This act of moving liquidity from the Panoptic pool to the Uniswap pool constitutes selling an option.
 <br /><br />
-Example A: Alice is a PLP for the ETH-USDC pool on Panoptic.
+Example A: Alice is a PLP (lender) for the ETH-USDC pool on Panoptic.
 She can deposit ETH, USDC, or both ETH & USDC into the pool.
 She receives a share of commission fees in return.
 <br /><br />
 Example B: Bob is an option seller for ETH-USDC options.
 After depositing some collateral to the ETH-USDC pool on Panoptic (making him a PLP), he borrows a larger amount of ETH & USDC.
 The Panoptic protocol deploys his borrowed ETH & USDC into the ETH-USDC pool on Uniswap (making him an LP).
 His LP position on Uniswap has the same payoffs as a short option (making him an option seller).
 </details>

 <details id="do-plps-suffer-il">
 <summary>Do passive liquidity providers (PLPs) suffer impermanent loss (IL)?</summary>
 No, passive liquidity providers (PLPs) do not suffer IL from Uniswap LP positions.
-PLPs earn commission fees, and take on protocol risk (e.g. if the Panoptic pool accrues bad debt from <a href="https://panoptic.xyz/docs/panoptic-protocol/margin">failing to liquidate</a> on time, then PLPs can lose capital).
+PLPs earn interest, and take on protocol risk (e.g. if the Panoptic pool accrues bad debt from <a href="https://panoptic.xyz/docs/panoptic-protocol/margin">failing to liquidate</a> on time, then PLPs can lose capital).
 However, protocol risk is minimized through a tried-and-true <a href="https://panoptic.xyz/docs/panoptic-protocol/liquidations#liquidation-bonus">decentralized liquidation network</a> just as Aave, Compound, and dYdX use to prevent protocol insolvency.
 </details>

 <details id="is-the-capital-deposited-by-plps-locked">